notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 - **off-policy learning**: how you move around the world in practice mode is independent of the policy you're learning, and you're just learning the value of those actions in parallel.
-You could still follow your policy, and a lot of the algorithms do, but you aren't required.
-Algorithms based on this approach tend to be a bit slower (read: need more data), but I personally find them more clear to explain.
+You could still follow your policy, and a lot of the algorithms do, but you aren't required, and you always update your policy assuming you did The Right Thing™️.

 <img class="otter" alt="i'm an on policy otter, my policy is to always say yes to food" src="/images/2018-02-26/4.png">